-Property owner can be forced to cut trees if they interfere with a neighbour's wi-fi, judge says
+Property owner can be forced to cut trees if they interfere with a neighbour's Wi-Fi, judge says

 "This decision is interesting because it finds that, in some circumstances, neighbour A can require tree trimming, or removal, repair or alteration of a structure, on neighbour B's land, where the trees or structure unduly interfere with the neighbour A's wireless connectivity," Shera says.

-Like many in the country, the couple have a fixed wireless broadband connection.
+Like many in the country, the couple have a fixed wireless broadband connection, which requires line-of-sight.
 Fixed wireless has been a mainstay of the public-private Rural Broadband Initiative.

 Over the past year, it has also become increasingly common in urban areas, with Spark pushing it hard as an alternative for those not yet within reach of UFB fibre or after a cheaper alternative.